Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

-Utilizing $b$-jet identification algorithms that exploit the long lifetime of $b$-hadrons CDF uses 4.3~\fb\ of data tomeasure~\cite{Aaltonen:2010ic} $\sigma_{\ttbar} = 7.22 \pm 0.35 \ (\stat) \ \pm 0.56 \ (\syst) \pm 0.44 \ (\lumi)$~pb while \dzero\ uses 4.3~\fb\ to measure~\cite{Abazov:2010zz}: $\sigma_{\ttbar} = 7.93^{+1.04}_{-0.91} \ (\statsyst)$~pb, both for a 172.5~\gevcc\ top-quark mass.
-Apart from the uncertainty on the luminosity, the dominant sources of systematic uncertainty come from the estimation of the $W+hf$ background and from the uncertainty on the efficiency for identifying $b$-jets.
-Using $b$-jet identification algorithms that identify leptons from semi-leptonic $b$-hadron decays, CDF has measured cross sections consistent with those above but with larger uncertainties due to the lower efficiency and purity achieved by these soft-lepton algorithms~\cite{CDFSLTm, CDFSLTe}.
-Figure~\ref{fig:xsecljetsbtag} shows the jet multiplicity distribution in the CDF and \dzero\ analyses that use lifetime information to identify $b$-quark jets.
+Utilizing $b$-jet identification algorithms that exploit the long lifetime of $b$-hadrons CDF uses 4.3~\fb\ of data to measure~\cite{Aaltonen:2010ic} $\sigma_{\ttbar} = 7.22 \pm 0.35 \ (\stat) \ \pm 0.56 \ (\syst) \pm 0.44 \ (\lumi)$~pb while \dzero\ uses 5.3~\fb\ to measure~\cite{Abazov:2010zz} $\sigma_{\ttbar} = 8.13^{+1.02}_{-0.90} \ (\statsyst)$~pb, both for a 172.5~\gevcc\ top-quark mass.
+The dominant sources of systematic uncertainty come from the luminosity determination, the estimation of the $W+hf$ background and the uncertainty on the efficiency for identifying $b$-jets. \dzero\ combines the topological and $b$-jet identification methodologies to obtain $\sigma_{\ttbar} = 7.78^{+0.48}_{-0.67}\ (\statsyst)$~pb~\cite{Abazov:2010zz}.
+Using $b$-jet identification algorithms that identify leptons from semi-leptonic $b$-hadron decays, CDF measures cross sections consistent with those above but with larger uncertainties due to the lower efficiency and purity achieved by these soft-lepton algorithms~\cite{CDFSLTm, CDFSLTe}.
+Figure~\ref{fig:xsecljetsbtag} shows distributions from the CDF and \dzero\ analyses that use lifetime information to identify $b$-quark jets.

 The largest systematic uncertainty for both the topological and $b$-tag based measurements is the uncertainty on the luminosity.
-It originates from the uncertainty on the luminosity counter acceptance and from the uncertainty on the knowledge of the \ppbar\ inelastic cross section and totals about $\pm 6~\%$.
+It originates from the uncertainty on the luminosity counter acceptance and from the uncertainty on the knowledge of the \ppbar\ inelastic cross section and totals about $6\%$.
 It can be effectively removed by measuring the \ttbar\ cross section relative to a cross section whose theoretical predictions are known to much better than $6\%$.
-A good choice at the Tevatron is to normalize to the inclusive $Z/\gamma^* \to \ell \ell$ cross section.
-It can be collected on the same trigger as the \ttbar\ sample, offers reasonably large statistics (1-2 orders of magnitude more than the \ttbar\ sample), and can be reconstructed with high purity ($>95\%$).
+A good choice at the Tevatron is to normalize to the inclusive $\zg \to \ell \ell$ cross section.
+These events can be identified using the same trigger as the \ttbar\ sample, offer reasonably large statistics (1-2 orders of magnitude more than the \ttbar\ sample), and can be reconstructed with high purity ($>95\%$).
 The expression for determining the \ttbar\ production cross section is then